petermcneil/CI312/lab5/README.md

 ---
 #### Conclusion
-I enjoyed using GLSL shaders to draw three additional triangles in replacement for the original face.
+It was interesting to learn about the GLSL shaders and how they can be used to manipulate the final graphical output.

 ---
 #### Sources